-As we find ourselves in the middle of February you might be wondering where the first month and a half of 2022 has already gone.
+As we find ourselves in the middle of February you might be wondering where the first month and a half of 2022 have already gone.
 The big plans we made and the resolutions we vowed to keep might be fading out of our minds as we have settled into another year of work, but now is as good a time as any to revisit those ideas.
-For many of us we make resolutions around our work lives and how we can advance our career in the next 12 months.
+For many of us we make resolutions around our work lives and how we can advance our careers in the next 12 months.

-For a lot of actuaries, career advancement means transitioning from a work life of programming and data analysis to one of people management and communication.
+For a lot of actuaries, career advancement means transitioning from a work-life of programming and data analysis to one of people management and communication.
 While this move may come naturally to some, for others it takes them out of their comfort zone.

 As an actuarial and pricing recruiter I have the privilege to speak with many influential people in the actuarial community.
 In order to help younger professionals, I approached four leading figures in the Australian insurance industry and asked them to offer some advice to those looking to take their career to the next level: